rmercer33/jalancintasanctuary.com/_posts/lessons/2015-09-15-loving-my-humanity.md

 <img class="blog-img-right pull-right margin-bottom-20 img-responsive rounded"
     width="30%" src="/public/img/blog/kate/img/Kate.jpg" />

-During these last three months since the pilgrimage to Israel and France I have welcomed a familiar dreaded response in me where I feel myself begin to implode, I become numb yet devastated.
+<span id="tour-stop-h">During</span> these last three months since the
+pilgrimage to Israel and France I have welcomed a familiar dreaded response in me where I feel myself begin to implode, I become numb yet devastated.
 If I attempt to share I witness that my ability to communicate becomes poor as the outer cerebral cortex shuts down and the limbic system kicks in.
 I feel alone, isolated and shut down.
 I have felt distressed that this response still occurs even though these days to a lessening degree.

 I have learnt to breathe and inquire deeply into my mind to heal the taproots of fear based beliefs in psychological training and in the Way of Mastery and